-India's regulatory regime may affect the Company's risks and expenses in doing business

-The Company has entered into the Offtake Agreement with GSFC, which is an Indian state controlled company.
-Therefore, certain matters relating to the implementation and conduct of operations under the Offtake Agreement may be subject, under certain circumstances, to government of India consent.
-Shifts in political conditions in India could adversely affect the Company's business in India and the ability to obtain requisite government approvals in a timely fashion or at all.
+India's regulatory regime may affect the Company's risks and expenses in doing business operations under the Offtake Agreement may be subject, under certain circumstances, to government of India consent.
+Shifts in political conditions in India could adversely affect the Companys business in India and the ability to obtain requisite government approvals in a timely fashion or at all.
 Karnalyte must maintain satisfactory working relationships with the Indian government.
-There is no guarantee that Karnalyte will be able to satisfy its obligation under the Offtake Agreement, nor that it will be able to successfully enforce its rights under the Offtake Agreement to negotiate additional offtake contracts on economically viable terms, all of which could have a material adverse effect on the Company's business, financial condition, and results of operations.
+There is no guarantee that Karnalyte will be able to satisfy its obligation under the Offtake Agreement, nor that it will be able to successfully enforce its rights under the Offtake Agreement to negotiate additional offtake contracts on economically viable terms, all of which could have a material adverse effect on the Companys business, financial condition, and results of operations.